TileDB-Inc/TileDB-Cloud-JS/README.md

 ## Cap'n Proto serialization

-Endpoints that support cap'n proto mime type user should set content-type to `application/capnp`.
+Endpoints that support cap'n proto mime type user should set appropriate headers (Accept for GET requests and Content-Type for POST/PUT) to `application/capnp`.

 For `POST` requests library will automatically serialize data to cap'n proto.